Safe Work Method Statements

 • the hazards that may arise from this activity,

-• the risk probability – i.e. the likelihood that a particular hazard may cause harm (injury, illness, or death) to a person, and
+• the risk probability – i.e. the likelihood that a particular hazard may cause harm (injury, illness, or death) to person, and

 • the steps and controls that can be put in place to manage, minimise, or even eliminate the risks.